jw35/x509-utils/README.md

 ## make-csr

-Wrapper around 'openssl req' to aid generating keys and CSR's from the command line.
+Wrapper around 'openssl req' to aid generating keys and CSRs from the command line.
 In particular allows SANs to be supplied without having to write an openssl config file.